When people think of Jacksonville State University, one of the first things that comes to mind is the Marching Southerners’ trademark sound.

 If you don’t see your preferred mouthpiece listed, don’t panic; just ask your section leaders about it.
 Generally, it boils down to how you sound when you play on that mouthpiece.
 Simply put, if you find that you’re sacrificing tone for a few notes of extended range or a few more decibels of volume, it will not be accepted in the Southerners.
 Tone, control, and intonation are everything!

 Some sections will have mouthpieces provided by the University that every member will play on.
 This helps in a uniform sound and consistency.

 Your section leader will have the final decision about any equipment not listed below.
 Remember, if you do have to get a new mouthpiece, it may take some time getting comfortable with it, so please don’t wait until August to start playing on it!

 Those auditioning for piccolo will need to have a plastic horn and should practice with a tuner all summer, since the auditions will be with tuners.

 Horns should be plastic.
 The University has a limited number of plastic clarinets available for checkout during camp for those who need them.

 Selmer C* or similar symphonic mouthpiece preferred, but sound quality is most important.
 Rock, fusion, or jazz-style mouthpieces are acceptable only if you can consistently achieve good intonation and a warm, controlled tone.

-Bach 1.5C or 3C or equivalent.
+Bach 1.5C or 3C or equivalent are encouraged.
 “Lead pieces” are discouraged, and will require approval from the section leaders.

 Bach 5G or larger; Shilke 51D or larger.
-(Large-bore horns with F-attachment are preferred.)
+(Large-bore horns with F-attachment are preferred and encouraged.)